Scottish Inns: History

 In 1985, the Scottish Inns chain was acquired by Red Carpet Inn.
 The merged company was called Hospitality International.

 Many changes have taken place since the Scottish Inns modular concept, with only a handful of original Scottish Inns modular buildings still flagged as a Scottish Inns brand.
-Nearly 30% of the existing 130 Scottish Inns are new construction facilities, rivaling many hotels in the middle price range, and even in some cases upper scale hotels, offering similar amenities, benefits and features; yet Scottish Inns is still considered to be an economy lodging brand.
+Nearly 30% of the existing 130 Scottish Inns are new construction facilities, rivaling many hotels in the middle price range.
+In some cases they even rivaled upper scale hotels, offering similar amenities, benefits and features.
+However, Scottish Inns is still considered to be an economy lodging brand.